palantir/conjure/getting_started.md

 +include 'your-project-api:your-project-api-typescript'
 ```

 In your top level `build.gradle` file, add a buildscript dependency on Conjure.
-Then, apply the `com.palantir.conjure` plugin to your `-api` project.

 ```gradle
 buildscript {